 BloemhofKaroo Gift Shop is expanding!

-A selection of Karoo produce, Martha’s homemade jams and preserves, our farm Ginger Beer and Lemon syrup make up these gorgeous hampers, which make fantastic Christmas gifts for friends and family.
+A selection of Karoo produce, Martha’s homemade jams and preserves, our farm Ginger Beer and Lemon syrup make up these gorgeous hampers, which make wonderful gifts for friends and family.

 Our endeavors toward Self-Sustainability have been so exciting.